 This particular painting employs thousands of red and purple dots on a large canvas.
 Kirkland, according to Newton, was a shorter man who couldn’t quite reach the top of his large canvases while painting.
 As a response, he utilized a system of leather straps acting as a harness to suspend him above the canvas so he could reach all parts equally.

-“It’s really amazing to see the different techniques and styles in this series,” said Lily Roe-Miller, CSU freshman and University Art Museum employee.
+“It’s really amazing to see the different techniques and styles in this series,” said Lily Roe-Miller, a CSU freshman and University Art Museum employee.
 “I’m a visual learner, so for me it helps to bring the visual to the classroom.”

 English professor Matthew Cooperman selected four “natural watercolors” by Mario Reis.
 Submerged under the waters of various rivers, the canvases are “literally earth paintings, reminding us that art always bears the trace of its historical origin,” Cooperman said.